Learn Mandarin Chinese the way

 LCFM has badass movie transcripts.
 To learn any language a transcript is a must, it jump starts your learning by pairing up visuals with audio – especially Chinese because of their very visual/pictographical writing system

-LCFM teaches you enough characters to read most of a Chinese newpaper – over 3000 characters (9 movies total)!
+LCFM teaches you enough characters to read most of a Chinese newpaper – over 3000 characters (and 20 movies in total)!
 This is more than Rosetta Stone, Fluenz, and Pimsleur combined!
 This program will teach you the 3,000 most commonly used Chinese characters and more.

 Also, reading body language, looking at gestures, and having decent audio – like from movies – is ideal when learning a language.